AdaCore/learn/content/courses/intro-to-ada/chapters/more_about_types.rst

 .. ??
 The example code may have elaboration order problems unless
 .. ?? an elaboration pragma is used.
 .. ??
-Consider simplfying or restructuring the example to avoid this issue
+Consider simplifying or restructuring the example to avoid this issue

 .. code:: ada no_button project=Courses.Intro_To_Ada.More_About_Types.Var_Size_Record